Art

 create artworks.
 However, I didn't learn everything there and sometimes

-I need help with the development of a project by using new materials
+I need help with the development of a project by using new materials and techniques.

 Sandro